Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your heat exchangers failing right on the front line.
 We maintain the perfect temp with surgical precision, While your fluctuations cause customer derision.
-Your pH levels swing like your business plan,
-We stay balanced while you're building castles in the sand.
 Our titration's tight, your solutions diluted,
 Your market share's getting chemically polluted.
-Their wash cycle's a lost trial, stuck in the past while, We fast dial the future, surpass miles with smooth style.
 Conveyor belts that fail to deliver the needed help, We excel, propel beyond the records held.
-Your techs can't tell a valve from a vacuum breaker, While we diagnose problems like a heart-rate tracker.
 Precision in our service, excellence in our care,
 Your downtime's so frequent, it's beyond repair.
 Your energy consumption's off the efficiency chart, While our systems run lean like a work of art.
-BTUs wasted like your customer trust,
-Your outdated tech is gathering rust.
 Your control panel's lagging, interface crashing,
 Our automation's smooth while your metrics are thrashing.
-Real-time monitoring, that's how we roll,
-While your data collection's got performance holes.
-We diagnose issues before they arise,
 Your reactive approach leads to your demise.
 Predictive maintenance, that's our game,
 Your break-fix model brings nothing but shame.